 - Computer and Internet Access, including copying and printing

 Some staff will remain at Central to provide services.
-Others will be temporarily relocated to other branches throughout the Johnson County Library system.
+Others are being temporarily relocated to other branches throughout the Johnson County Library system.